i-am-bee/beekeeper/README.md

 ```

 > [!WARNING]
-> **Ollama**
->
-> If you use the Ollama backend, make sure all models you plan to use support tool calling.
+> If you use **Ollama**, make sure your model supports tool calling.
 Smaller models may cause frequent incorrect tool calls from the supervisor agent.
 For stable performance, we recommend using a large model like `qwq:32b`.

 ### Showcase